paritytech/polkadot/roadmap/implementers-guide/src/node/utility/pvf-host-and-workers.md

 The PVF host is responsible for handling requests to prepare and execute PVF code blobs, which it sends to PVF workers running in their own child processes.
-(This architecture is unlikely to change, but for more implementation details please look at the code.)

 This system has two high-levels goals that we will touch on here: *determinism* and *security*.